It is so hot here!

 - 1/4 tsp pure vanilla extract

-- scant 1/16 tsp salt (don’t omit)
+- scant 1/16 tsp salt – don’t omit

-- pinch uncut stevia OR 1 tbsp sugar
+- pinch uncut stevia OR 1 tbsp sugar of choice

 - 2 tbsp chocolate chips OR sugar-free chocolate chips (recipe on page 199 in the book)

-- 3 drops pure peppermint extract
+- 3-6 drops pure peppermint extract, or as desired

-- optional: I like to add 1 tsp cocoa powder
+- optional, I like to add 1 tsp cocoa powder

 Mix the ingredients together, and pour into ice cube trays or 2 shallow containers.
 Freeze.
 Once frozen, pop the blocks out of the container and blend in your Vitamix.
 (If you don’t have a vitamix for vitamix ice cream, you’ll probably have to thaw longer, but you can still get a yummy ice milk.
 Or try this healthy ice cream in your ice-cream maker.)
 Feel free to add more chocolate chips, post-blending.
 But be sure to add the 1-2 tbsp before blending!